WebOrigami/docs/src/content/framework/intro6.md

 ## Expressions that return graphs

-The logical extension of the above section is that any template expression that results in a graph will have that graph's values concatenated into the final result.
+Any template expression that results in a graph will have that graph's values concatenated into the final result.

 <span class="tutorialStep"></span> Update `index.ori` to: